 This page is a printable version of: http://www.redbridgeccg.nhs.uk/Get-involved/consultations-and-engagement.htm

-NHS England, the organisation that leads the NHS, has launched a public consultation on proposals to no longer routinely prescribe some ‘low value’ medicines that are available by a prescription only or over the counter, including:
+From 21 July – 21 October 2017 NHS England, the organisation that leads the NHS, ran a public consultation on proposals to no longer routinely prescribe 18 ‘low value’ medicines that are available by a prescription only or over the counter.
+Follow this link to read BHR CCGs response to the consultation.

-Note: Locally we have already consulted on stopping the prescribing of some of these medicines and have decided to not fund them (e.g. some painkillers, travel vaccines and gluten-free products).
-Once the results of this national consultation are known, we will assess the new guidance and how it might affect our local prescribing.
+Note: Locally we have already consulted on some of these medicines and has decided not to fund them.
+Once the results of this national consultation are known, later in 2018, we will assess the new guidance and how it might affect its local prescribing.

 We needed to make difficult decisions about how best to spend our limited budget.
 Between March and May 2017, we consulted on thirty three options to change the way we spend local NHS money.
 These included proposals to stop funding: